nataliegits/CRISPRscreen/README.md

 # CRISPR Screen Follow-Up: TXNDC15 in ER Protein Quality Control

-A computational follow-up to a CRISPR screen that identified **TXNDC15** as a novel hit alongside known ERAD components **SYVN1** (HRD1) and **MARCHF6**.
-This notebook asks a retrospective question:
+A computational follow-up to a CRISPR screen that identified **TXNDC15** as a novel hit alongside known ERAD components **SYVN1** (HRD1) and **MARCHF6**. https://www.biorxiv.org/content/10.64898/2026.04.01.715963v1.full This notebook asks a retrospective question:

-> Could AI protein models have predicted TXNDC15's functional relationship to MARCHF6 and SYVN1 *before* Co-IP mass spec confirmed it?
+> Could AI protein models have predicted TXNDC15's functional relationship to MARCHF6 and SYVN1?

 ## What the notebook does